Arts, Creativity & Architecture

 - Northern Ireland Screen Commission: Through NI Screen Commission we maximise the economic, cultural and educational value of the screen industries in Northern Ireland

 - Arts Council NI: We fund Arts Council NI to develop the arts in Northern Ireland

-- Arts Council Strategy 2013-2018: The Strategy, entitled ‘Ambitions for the Arts’ aims to place art and culture at the heart of Northern Ireland’s social, economic and creative life in the north of Ireland.
+- Arts Council Strategy 2013-2018: The Strategy, entitled ‘Ambitions for the Arts’ aims to place the arts at the heart of social, economic and creative life in the north of Ireland.

 - Arts Infrastructure: We aim to enhance the quality of the infrastructure, increase participation in and improve access to the arts.